chahalarora/hcap/hcapDocumentation/devDocumentation.md

 Apart from the above folders, it SecureClient contains important files such as Californium.properties and pom.xml.

-_**Californium.properties**_ file is used by the californium library to configure the calfornium CoAP clients.
+_**Californium.properties**_ file is used to configure the calfornium CoAP servers.

 _**pom.xml**_ acts as the maven configuration file for the project.
 It contains all the dependencies of the project.

 ## How to build
 ### Compile
-Go the directory containing the code for a component (authorization server, resource server or the client) you want to compile.
+Go the directory containing the code for component (authorization server, resource server or the client) you want to compile.
 Run the following commands.

 >mvn clean